-In particular we compare $\alpha 20\beta 18$ with $\alpha 20\beta 20$ and $\alpha 20\beta 40$.13 In Result 1, we show that these treatments achieve the same convergence level.
-Also, we cannot reject the hypothesis that round one prices for each player are drawn for the same distribution for each treatment.14 As the treatments all start and converge to similar levels of equilibrium play, we use a more flexible functional form to look for differences in speed.
+TABLE 4-CONVERGENCE SPEED Probit models with individual-level clustering comparing $\alpha 20\beta 18$ with the $\alpha 20$ supermodular treatments achieving similar convergence levels the same convergence level.
+Also, we cannot reject the hypothesis that round-one prices for each player are drawn for the same distribution for each treatment.13 As the treatments all start and converge to similar levels of equilibrium play, we use a more flexible functional form to look for differences in speed.